abbotto/rectangular/readme/registry.md

 ## Registry
-- The registry is used for setting up configs and registering:
+- Currently, the `registry` is used for setting up configs and registering:
-	- Controllers
+	- App modules
 	- Routes
 	- Services
-	- Directives

 ### App Modules
 - App Modules are registered in `src/client/registry/app.js`.